OpenLLM-France/Lucie-Training/assets/hugging_face/README_model.md

 ## Acknowledgements

 This work was performed using HPC resources from GENCI–IDRIS (Grant 2024-GC011015444).
+We gratefully acknowledge support from GENCI and IDRIS and from Pierre-François Lavallée (IDRIS) and Stephane Requena (GENCI) in particular.

 Lucie-7B was created by members of [LINAGORA](https://labs.linagora.com/) and the [OpenLLM-France](https://www.openllm-france.fr/) community, including in alphabetical order:
 Agustin Martin Picard (IRT),